sec122/c19dc/README.md

-# c19dc
+# Getting nineteenth century data from Library of Congress book records

-Code for contribution to Nineteenth Century Data Collective
+This repository contains code for a contribution to [the Nineteenth Century Data Collective](https://c19datacollective.com/).